• Use Cases

 Use CaseReal-time intent signals

-Page Visit Triggers - Launch Intercom Tutorial Flows in Real Time
+Page Visit Triggers - Launch Intercom Tutorial Flows Per Workspace

 Not every page view matters.
 Some do.
-When a user revisits a setup, pricing, or high-intent product page, Meshes can turn that signal into an Intercom tutorial trigger, a Slack alert, and a real-time internal webhook instead of letting it disappear into an analytics dashboard.
+When a user revisits a setup, pricing, or high-intent product page, Meshes can turn that signal into an Intercom tutorial trigger, a Slack alert, and a real-time webhook — using the destinations each workspace has connected — instead of letting it disappear into an analytics dashboard.

 Start freeView documentation